NormaRS/DDP/README.md

 # DDP
 Developing Data Products Repository

-The only pourpose of this repository is to publish Course Project files:
+The only purpose of this repository is to publish Course Project files:

 server.R